 - Finding your car.
 The lots look completely different in the dark.
 There's minimal lighting on the park roads.
 You're tired, possibly dehydrated, and navigating with a phone flashlight alongside thousands of other people all walking in different directions.
 Hope you dropped that GPS pin.

 - The mountain road gauntlet.
 Red Rocks Park Road is a two-lane, winding mountain road with no streetlights.
-After the lots empty, you're sharing this road with thousands of other vehicles, many driven by people who are tired, unfamiliar with the terrain, or—let's be honest—have been drinking at altitude for four hours.
+After the lots empty, you're sharing this road with thousands of other vehicles, many driven by people who are tired, unfamiliar with the terrain, or——have been drinking at altitude for four hours.

 - The merge onto Highway 93.
 Everyone funnels to the same handful of exits.
 County Road 93 northbound is often closed on event nights, further limiting your route options.
 Traffic control staff help, but there's only so much they can do when a small mountain venue is processing the population of a small town through two-lane roads.